E&Y Japan arm launches internal probe of Toshiba audit

-TOKYO The Japanese affiliate of Ernst & Young LLC has launched an in-house investigation into its audit of Toshiba Corp (6502.T) in the wake of the electronics maker's $1.2 billion accounting scandal, a person with knowledge of the matter said.
+TOKYO Aug 1 The Japanese affiliate of Ernst & Young LLC has launched an in-house investigation into its audit of Toshiba Corp in the wake of the electronics maker's $1.2 billion accounting scandal, a person with knowledge of the matter said.

 Ernst & Young ShinNihon LLC has established a team of about 20 executives to investigate whether there were any problems with how it conducted its audits of Toshiba, the person said.